Student Associate Program

 Q: What is the time commitment to be part of the CPD?

 Q: What if I am graduating after the first semester of being in the CPD?
-Should I still apply?
+Should I still join?